 3. The Basis of Decision Making

 Proper communication provides information to the manager that is useful for decision making.
 No decisions could be taken in the absence of information.
-Thus, communication is the basis for taking the right decisions.
+Thus, communication is the basis for making the right decisions.

 Learn more about Barriers of Communication here in detail.